1/17/19 – 1/23/19

-Here’s a quick rundown of the movies we’re most excited about that are screening in New Orleans this week, a healthy balance of prestigious Oscar contenders and schlocky genre pictures.
+Here’s a quick rundown of the movies we’re most excited about that are screening in New Orleans this week.

 Movies We Haven’t Seen (Yet)